Konch

 Konch is a city and a municipal board in Jalaun district in the Indian state of Uttar Pradesh.

 Demographics

-As of 2001 India census, Konch had a population of around 257,874.
-Males constitute 53% of the population and females 47%.
-Konch has an average literacy rate of 65%, more than the national average of 59.5%: male literacy is 70%, and female literacy is 60%.
-In Konch, 15% of the population is under 6 years of age.
+As of 2011 India census, Konch had a total population of 3,01,225 across 121 villages, of which 115 were inhabited.
+Males constituted 53.4% of the population and females 46.6%.
+The overall literacy rate of Konch was 73.8%: male literacy was 84.2% and female literacy was 61.95%.
+Approximately 13.8% of the population was under 6 years of age.

 Location

 Konch town Is located near Madhya Pradesh border approx distance from Nadigaon town an Madhya Pradesh Border is 20 and 23 km approx. respectively.
 Ravatpura temple is one of the attractions near Konch town and is nearly 25 km from Konch town.
 The Konch city is divided into 25 wards.

+Villages

+Konch tehsil/block has 121 villages: